Pool Cost Estimator — Ohio

 Ohio winters require annual pool closing and opening — typically $300–$600/year combined.
 Budget for a quality pool cover.

-Pool Costs by City in Ohio
+Cost to Build a Pool by City in Ohio (2026)

 ↓ Get Your Free Ohio Pool Cost Estimate ↓